h2oai/h2o-2/h2o-docs/source/developuser/quickstart_mac.rst

 12. Configure Hadoop (modify the file paths or version number if applicable):

+ Note:
+ In Hadoop 1.x these files are found in, e.g., ``/usr/local/Cellar/hadoop/1.2.1/libexec/conf/``.
+ In Hadoop 2.x these files are found in, e.g., ``/usr/local/Cellar/hadoop/2.2.0/libexec/etc/hadoop/``.

- Modify ``/usr/local/Cellar/hadoop/1.2.1/libexec/conf/core-site.xml`` to contain the following:
+ Modify ``core-site.xml`` to contain the following:

  ::